ACLS – Anywhere Recertification

 American Heart Association.
 Advanced Cardiac Life Support.
 Ed Richard O. Cummins.
 Dallas: American Heart Association, 2006.

-For more information, or to submit applications or CPR cards, please contact Benjamin Ellis at (412) 647-5300 or email him at firstname.lastname@example.org.
+For more information, or to submit applications or CPR cards, please contact Sarah Potts at (412) 647-4242 or email her at firstname.lastname@example.org.

 Since this is an online course and involves distribution of a license key, this course is non-refundable.